Yampss/Agents-Pipeline/README.md

 Extensive Logging: Logs all operations and errors to pipeline.log for traceability.

-- 🎉 Updates (2025-05) Speech-QC AGent is submitted for acceptance in ACL-2025
+- 🎉 Updates (2025-05) Speech-QC AGent is submitted for acceptance in EMNLP-2025

-## Technical Architecture
+## Data Creation Pipeline

 ![img2](Components/img2.png)